The Matrix: Philosophy

 The philosophy of Immanuel Kant has also been claimed as another influence on the film, and in particular how individuals within the Matrix interact with one another and with the system.
-Kant states in his Critique of Pure Reason that people come to know and explore our world through synthetic means (language, etc.), and thus this makes it rather difficult to discern truth from falsely perceived views.
-This means people are their own agents of deceit, and so in order for them to know truth, they must choose to openly pursue truth.
+Kant states in his Critique of Pure Reason that people come to know and explore our world through synthetic means (language, etc.), and thus, this makes it rather difficult to discern truth from falsely perceived views.
+This means people are their own agents of deceit, and so in order for them to know the truth, they must choose to openly pursue the truth.
 This idea can be examined in Agent Smith's monologue about the first version of the Matrix, which was designed as a human utopia, a perfect world without suffering and with total happiness.
 Agent Smith explains that, "it was a disaster.
 No one accepted the program.
 Entire crops [of people] were lost."
 The machines had to amend their choice of programming in order to make people subservient to them, and so they conceived the Matrix in the image of the world in 1999.
-The world in 1999 was far from a utopia, but still humans accepted this over the suffering-less utopia.
-According to William Irwin this is Kantian, because the machines wished to impose a perfect world on humans in an attempt to keep people content, so that they would remain completely submissive to the machines, both consciously and subconsciously, but humans were not easy to make content.
+The world in 1999 was far from a utopia, but still, humans accepted this over a suffering-free utopia.
+According to William Irwin, this is Kantian, because the machines wished to impose a perfect world on humans in an attempt to keep people content, so that they would remain completely submissive to the machines, both consciously and subconsciously, but humans were not easy to make content.

 Religion and mythology

 Andrew Godoski sees allusions to Christ, including Neo's "virgin birth", his doubt in himself, the prophecy of his coming, along with many other Christian references.
 Amongst these possible allusions, it is suggested that the name of the character Trinity refers to Christianity's doctrine of the Trinity.
 It has also been noted that the character Morpheus paraphrases the Chinese Taoist philosopher Zhuangzi when he asks Neo, "Have you ever had a dream, Neo, that you were so sure was real?
 What if you were unable to wake from that dream?
-How would you know the difference from the real world and the dream world?"
+How would you know the difference between the real world and the dream world?"

-Matrixism is a fan-based possibly satirical religion created as "the matrix religion".
+Matrixism is a fan-based, possibly satirical religion created as "the matrix religion".